-9. CONCISE SUMMARY (150 words or Less):
+8. CONCISE SUMMARY (150 WORDS OR LESS):

-The proposed amendments to Rule Series 2200 are designed to incorporate the principles of 2019 Act No.1 to be consistent with legislative intent of both the Act and 16 V.S.A. §§ 164(14) and 166(b).
-These amendments also establish a method for recognizing school accrediting agencies, create an annual compliance assurance requirement for approved schools, require a method for evaluating whether an approved school is compliant with nondiscrimination requirements, clarify the process for accredited and non-accredited schools to apply and become approved, and reorganize the order of the rules for clarity and to align sequentially with the steps for school approval and reapproval.
+The proposed amendments to the Independent School Program Approval Rules are designed to incorporate the principles and goals of Act No.1 (2019), seeking to ensure that schools (1) promote critical thinking regarding the history, contributions, and perspectives of ethnic and social groups; (2) include instructional materials and methods to enable students to explore and understand questions of identity and membership in ethnic and social groups, race equality, and racism; and (3) facilitate welcoming environments for all students without bias or exclusion.
+These amendments also establish a method for recognizing school accrediting agencies, create an annual compliance assurance requirement for approved schools, require a method for evaluating whether an approved school is compliant with nondiscrimination requirements, clarify the process for accredited and non-accredited schools to apply and become approved, and reorganize the order of the rules for clarity and to align sequentially with the steps for independent school approval and reapproval.

-10.EXPLANATION OF WHY THE RULE IS NECESSARY:
+9. EXPLANATION OF WHY THE RULE IS NECESSARY: